-In section 2 we saw that the basic $\[mathbb{LATE}X$ document consisted of the following three lines of commands and we also began writing our text in the \begin-\end{document} environment.
-The general structure requires a few more comments.
+In section 2 we saw that the basic LAT_EX document consisted of the following three lines of commands and we also began writing our text in the \begin-\end{document} environment.
+Although we briefly touched upon this structure in the quick start it is worth reiterating the significance again.